jan-bogaerts/mark/src/markdownCode.md

   - strike-though: a toggle button to set the strike-through state on/off on the selected text and to show the state of the current selection.

 #### preferences
-- the preferences-tab component contains various commands that the user can do to customize and set up his system.
+- the preferences-tab component is a wrapper that displays it's children in a row.
-- the preferences tab has the following sections:
+- This component contains the following child components :
   - GPT
   - View

 ##### GPT section:
 - the GPT-section component contains actions related to the configuration of the GPT service.
+- all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - key: this button opens a dialog box where the user can enter his api-key that will be used for api-calls with the open-ai platform.
   - model: this is a combobox where the user can select which default model should be used when requests are sent to open-ai.